Good vs bad driver behavior can mean a 25% variance on whole life cycle costs

 How Fleet Managers can improve their drivers’ performance

-By storing all your driver information in one central location such as driver management software, telematics or both integrated together, you can combine details such as accident rates, age, driver license, sex, location, mileage, fuel economy and driver behavior to help identify risk and send alerts to drivers on their own performance.
+By storing all your driver information in one central location such as fleet driver management software, telematics or both integrated together, you can combine details such as accident rates, age, driver licence, sex, location, mileage, fuel economy and driver behaviour to help identify risk and send alerts to drivers on their own performance,

 Fuel can account for around 30% of a fleet’s running costs, so there are clear benefits to educate your employees to drive more economically.

-Better informed, more confident drivers also help to reduce accidents, insurance and maintenance expenses; this can also enhance and promote your organization’s reputation and image, so don’t overlook the opportunity for fleet driver training.
+Better informed, more confident drivers also help to reduce accidents, insurance and maintenance expenses; this can also enhance and promote your organisation’s reputation and image.

 The key to improving performance is measuring it – if you have a system in place that allows you to report on information, it can help you understand the causes and possible solutions.